Timeline of Early Christian Events

 311: Galerius dies from a disease that Christians attribute to the judgment of God.

-312: Constantine has a vision of Christian symbol similar to the cross, and inscribes the symbol on the shields of soldiers, and defeats Maxentius to unite the western empire.
+312: Constantine has a vision of a Christian symbol similar to the cross, and inscribes the symbol on the shields of soldiers, and defeats Maxentius to unite the western empire.

 Events Leading to Council of Nicaea

 AD 268-312: Lucian, an elder in Antioch, heads a theological school that trained early leaders of Arianism.
-Lucian dies as a martyr in communion with church in 312.
+Lucian dies as a martyr in communion with the church in 312.

 318: Arius, an elder in Alexandria, tells Bishop Alexander the Son did not exist before God in the beginning.

-321: Arius is excommunicated by council of bishops and moves to Nicomedia, where he is welcomed by Eusebius.
+321: Arius is excommunicated by the council of bishops and moves to Nicomedia, where he is welcomed by Eusebius.

 321-325: Arius and Eusebius teach their doctrine to sailors, merchants, and children, and write letters to other bishops trying to spread the Arian belief.

-324: Constantine defeats and then executes Licinius, and unites the entire Roman empire under his rule.
+324: Constantine defeats and then executes Licinius, and unites the entire Roman Empire under his rule.

 325: Constantine offers transportation to all bishops to come to Nicaea for a council to resolve the Arian controversy.